 - B Vitamins

 One of the main building blocks of the body, collagen makes up about 30 percent of your total body protein and 75 percent of your skin.
 While your body naturally produces it, the production begins to decline as you age.
 Collagen supports skin elasticity while keeping it supple and firm.
 It also makes your nails strong and shiny.
 By the age of 50, a woman may have lost up to half of the collagen in her skin, but taking collagen supplements can slow down and prevent the loss of further collagen.
 There are two forms of collagen supplements: hydrolyzed collagen and undenatured type II collagen.
 The recommended supplement intake of the former is 10g a day, while the latter is 40mg a day.
+We also love taking collagen in the form of powder which can be added to smoothies!

 - Omega 3s